ropensci-archive/rImpactStory/README.md

 # this will return a list.
 If you prefer a data.frame, then set as.df = TRUE
 IS_providers(as.df = TRUE)
 > head(IS_providers(as.df = TRUE))
-Impact Story currently provides metrics on the following data providers: bibtex citeulike crossref dataone delicious dryad facebook github mendeley plosalm pubmed slideshare topsy webpage wikipedia ...
+ImpactStory currently provides metrics on the following data providers: bibtex citeulike crossref dataone delicious dryad facebook github mendeley plosalm pubmed slideshare topsy webpage wikipedia ...
 # you can also save this information to a .csv file if you'd like: